November 20, 2014

 Mouthwatering food; beloved companions, animal and human; and a bounty of fall wildlife—all these are blessings that we can agree deserve our gratitude in this season of Thanksgiving.

 To help you enjoy your holiday, The Humane Society of the United States offers suggestions for preparing a memorable holiday meal, keeping your pets safe and happy, and appreciating the iconic bird of Thanksgiving.
-We even have a movie suggestion for you!

-Cooking with inspiration
+Cook with inspiration

 - Before planning your holiday meal, nibble on this food for thought about industrial turkey production, and consider buying from a sustainable farmer.